amaloney3/mlenv_movie_success_predictor/databaseREADME.md

-### Database responsibilities for provisional Database:
+### Database responsibilities for Database part 2:

-Worked with team to research and find three databases
+Worked with team to finalize two databases with possibility of using a third:
 - IMDb movies.csv
 - movies_metadata.csv
 - awards.csv

 We decided to concentrate on the 'IMDb movies.csv' and 'movies_metadata.csv' as a starting point.
-- genres was broken out into separate columns
+- 'genres' was broken out into separate columns
 - 'writers' column was dropped as it correlated to 'director' as we were concerned with over-fitting
 - 'actors' column was dropped as it was to unweildy